Exactly solvable diffusions from space-time transformations: Conclusions

 \section{Conclusions}

 We discussed a method to obtain exact solutions of a class of time-inhomogeneous stochastic differential equations and their associated FPT problems.
+This method represents a valid and simpler alternative to other approaches.
+The technique discussed in this paper for FPTDs, while mentioned in~\cite{ricciardi1984}, to the best of our knowledge, has been unused and largely unknown to the statistical physics community for a long time.
+The explicit form of FPTDs can highly enhance the quantitative study of feedback-control protocols, such as the ones in \cite{garrahan_pre, saha_prl, tohme, archambault_epl, archambault_arxiv}, and can provide useful insights in experiments with optical tweezers beyond those exemplified in Sec.~\ref{sec:OU}.
 To this end we identified a class of one-dimensional problems with time-dependent parameters that are amenable to exact solutions, yet extensions to higher dimensions and more complex scenarios (e.g., with nonlinear time dependencies in the boundaries) are possible and will be the topic of future work.
+Moreover, having at hand analytical results for multidimensional models could provide interesting insights into non-Markovian processes via Markovian embedding~\cite{loos}.
 With our method, we were able to generalise well-known results and to obtain new solutions to non-autonomous problems.
+We were able to find the propagators \eqref{eqn:propagator_abs} and \eqref{eqn:propagator_ref} in the constrained domain that could be useful for further studies in constrained random walks~\cite{de2021generating}.
 We only considered models with deterministic parameters, but further generalisations to models such as diffusing diffusivity \cite{chubynsky_DD,jain,Sposini_2020} or the so-called $\textrm{OU}^2$ process \cite{cocconi_ou2} should be rather straightforward.
-Within statistical physics, we believe that our results could find prominent applications, inter alia, within control theory \cite{bechhoefer2021control}, constrained random walks \cite{de2021generating}, nonequilibrium calorimetry \cite{khodabandehlou2024vanishing}, or computing \cite{kolchinsky2021work}.
-We believe that our work will serve as a reference also beyond the statistical physics community in other ares, in which stochastic processes and FPTs are important.
+Within statistical physics, we believe that our results could find prominent applications, inter alia, within control theory \cite{bechhoefer2021control}, non-equilibrium calorimetry \cite{khodabandehlou2024vanishing}, or computing \cite{kolchinsky2021work}.
+We believe that our work will serve as a reference also beyond the statistical physics community in other areas, in which stochastic processes and FPTs are important.

 \ack

 We acknowledge partial funding by the German Research Foundation (DFG, grant nos.
 ME 1535/13-1 and 1535/16-1).